mbeale0/Unity3D-CodeMash-Workshop/Labs/lab2.md

 Before we go on, let's change the sphere's name to something a but more intuitive.
 In the Prefab folder, click the "Sphere" and either press F2 or right click and select rename to rename the ball.
 Let's name it something like "Player".

 You may notice the ball in the heirarchy doesn't change.
 This is to be expected, as that functions like a variable name for a class instantiation, ie, it is simply a way to reference the specific object.
-However, changing something like "Mass" on the prefab _will_ alter the object(however you can change the variables in the instantiated object to be what you like without affecting the orefab or other instances)
+However, changing something like "Mass" on the prefab _will_ alter the object(however you can change the variables in the instantiated object to be what you like without affecting the prefab or other instances)

 Okay, that's enough info =) Let's actually get to making a level now!